art4711/randbench/README.md

 CryptoCast is there to see how much encoding/binary.Read adds to reading from crypto/rand.
 Quite a bit.
 Loos like 70ns per op.
 Still doesn't put crypto/rand anywhere near the other sources though.

-## Future tests ##

-### modern arc4random ###

-More modern `arc4random` code has much better fork detection, so at least that part can be improved.
-Also, the algorithm has changed, I'd really want to see how that performs.
-Maybe even implement the same algorithm in Go, just for comparison.